-Veterinary technicians are highly visible members of the veterinary team.
-Here are ten of the best reasons to consider pursuing a career as a vet tech:
+Below are 10 of the best reasons for considering a career as a vet tech:

-Veterinary technicians can complete their Associate degree in just two years through traditional college programs.
-There are also AVMA accredited distance learning programs that allow students to work full or part time at a veterinary clinic while completing their formal degree.
+Aspiring vet techs can complete an associate’s degree in just two years through traditional college programs.
+There also are American Veterinary Medical Association (AVMA)-accredited distance learning programs that allow students to work full or part-time at a veterinary clinic while completing their formal degree.

 3. Many Specialty Certification Areas

-There are many specialty certification areas for vet techs including clinical practice, clinical pathology, emergency and critical care, equine, zoo, internal medicine, behavior, surgery, anesthesiology, dental care, and nutrition.
-Certification is achieved through documentation of experience (usually 3 to 5 years), case logs, continuing education credit hours, and a formal exam.
-Specialists may enjoy higher earning potential after achieving the certification that officially recognizes their advanced skill level.
+There are many specialty certification areas for vet techs, including clinical practice, clinical pathology, emergency and critical care, equine, zoo, internal medicine, behavior, surgery, anesthesiology, dental care, and nutrition.
+Certification is achieved through documentation of experience (usually three to five years), case logs, continuing education credit hours, and a formal exam.
+Specialists may enjoy higher earning potential after achieving a certification that officially recognizes their advanced skill level.

 5. Varied Responsibilities

-Vet techs are responsible for an extremely wide variety of tasks in the clinic environment.
-They prepare animals for surgery, clean and organize surgical tools, collect samples, run lab tests, take x-rays, administer anesthesia, perform dental cleanings, clean cages, update client files, fill prescriptions, interact with owners, and assist the veterinarian with any other duties that may be required.
-Large animal vet techs often ride along on farm visits, assisting with animal restraint and treatment in the field.
+Vet techs are responsible for a wide variety of tasks in a clinic environment, as they prepare animals for surgery, clean and organize surgical tools, collect samples, run lab tests, take x-rays, administer anesthesia, perform dental cleanings, clean cages, update client files, fill prescriptions, interact with owners, and assist a veterinarian with any other duties that may be required.

-You can use your veterinary technician experience to transition into a variety of roles with veterinary pharmaceutical sales companies, laboratories, animal production facilities, zoos, public health organizations, and more.
-The veterinary technician career path does not limit you to private practice.
+A vet tech can use their veterinary technician experience to transition into a variety of roles with veterinary pharmaceutical sales companies, laboratories, animal production facilities, zoos, public health organizations, and more.
+The veterinary technician career path is not limited to private practice.

 7. Help Animals on a Daily Basis

-Technicians are active participants in the treatment process.
-You can help animals every day by treating injuries, catching problems early by running routine lab tests, performing dental cleanings, and other routine activities.
-It is very satisfying to see an animal make a full recovery under your care.
+Vet techs are active participants in the treatment process.
+They will often help animals every day by treating injuries, catching problems early by running routine lab tests, performing dental cleanings, and other routine activities.
+For those who love animals, it's hard to overstate how satisfying it can be to earn an animal's trust, and then watch as they make a full recovery.

 Vet techs get to work closely with others who have devoted their lives to helping animals.
 Veterinarians, techs, kennel staff, receptionists, and other staff members have the opportunity to do what they love and become valued parts of the veterinary team.

-Vet techs have a particularly high level of interaction with clients and may provide advice on a variety of topics (from flea control products to pet food) when it is requested.
-They have the opportunity to make connections with a wide cross section of the community during their appointments.
+Vet techs have a particularly high level of interaction with clients and are regularly asked to provide advice on best practices.
+These include such common topics as parasite control products, dietary advice, and grooming, as well as the many unexpected questions that pet owners dream up.
+Vet techs have the unique opportunity to make all of these connections memorable and work with a wide cross-section of the community during their appointments.